 - Standing near the side of the road to take photos of a nuclear power plant, using a telescopic lens.

-Police only need probable cause to apprehend someone for loitering.
-If they suspect someone is plotting a crime, they can make an arrest.
+Police only need probable cause to apprehend you for loitering.
+If they suspect you are plotting a crime, they can make an arrest.

 3. What are some examples?